- Cricut machines are a great way of digitally bringing the patterns you create into the real world.

 - Ensure your Cricut machine is turned on and not more than 3-4 meters away from your PC.

 - Press Windows + X keys on your keyboard and select Settings.

 - Ensure Bluetooth is toggled On, then click Add Bluetooth or other device.

 - Select Bluetooth and wait for your PC to recognize the Cricut machine.

-- Select the machine -> enter the PIN 0000 -> select Connect.
+- Select the machine, enter PIN 0000, then select Connect.

 3. Install the USB drivers manually

-- Restart your computer for the changes to take effect.
+- Finally, restart your computer for the changes to take effect.